You are here

 - What can we learn from the text?

 - What are the new words or expressions?

-- I prompt their answers by writing this next to the questions:
+- I prompt their answers by writing sentence starters next to the questions:

-This is important because weaker students can easily get to grips with what I ask them to do, yet more advanced students put their efforts into making more complex sentences.
+This is important because it means weaker students can easily get to grips with what I ask them to do, while more advanced students put their efforts into making more complex sentences.

-- Second, for each question I call for 3 different answers from 3 different students.
-That way, each student tries to give a better answer, someone combines 2 previous answers, someone gives a whole new idea of the context.
+- Then for each question I call for three different answers from three different students.
+That way, each student tries to give a better answer, or someone combines two previous answers, or someone gives a whole new idea of the context, etc.

 - I praise their comments, even if they are simple.
 And we all benefit from this quite lively and competitive spirit in the class.